701-4 EXTENSION CRITERIA

 Circumstances outside of a family's control include but are not limited to:

 A family experiencing circumstances outside of their control that prevent them from reaching self-sufficiency must be taking appropriate action to work towards self-sufficiency.
 If a family is taking appropriate action and is still unable to become self-sufficient, they are considered to be experiencing circumstances outside their control.
-A family demonstrates that they are taking appropriate action by developing and following plans to become self-supporting, participating in activities towards that goal, and working to resolve problems that interfere with their plans and activities.
+A family demonstrates that they are taking appropriate action of developing and following plans to become self-supporting, participating in activities towards that goal, and working to resolve problems that interfere with their plans and activities.

 2. Functional Impairment:

 A functional impairment is a condition in which the individual has limited capability for attaining employment at a level that allows the family to be self-sufficient.
-A functional impairment may be documented by work history that shows limited earning potential, history of the types of work activities participated in and attempted, information from screenings and formal assessments, or documentation of a medical or mental health condition provided by a licensed health care professional.
+A functional impairment may be documented by work history that shows limited earning potential, history of the types of work activities participated in and attempted, information from screenings and formal assessments, or documentation of a medical mental health condition provided by a licensed health care professional.

 Indicators of functional impairment include: